 Astro Orbiter (A Spinning Attraction in Tomorrowland at Magic Kingdom)

 Astro Orbiter is an attraction at the Magic Kingdom in Walt Disney World.
-This classic ride is a spinner, similar to the Magic Carpets of Aladdin and Dumbo the Flying Elephant.
+This classic ride is a spinner or aerial carousel, similar to the Magic Carpets of Aladdin and Dumbo, the Flying Elephant.

 However, this attraction involves considerable heights compared to those rides.
-Astro Orbiter is so high that guests can fly their rocket ship among the planets that orbit the attraction.
+Astro Orbiter goes so high that guests can fly their own rocket ship among the planets that make up the attraction.
+As you orbit, you’ll be able to take in some of the best views of the Magic Kingdom.

 Below, we’ll review the specifics for experiencing Astro Orbiter at Disney World.
 We’ll discuss who might enjoy this ride and who might prefer to skip it.
 Additionally, I’ll provide a few tips for the best time to ride this attraction.